-The modern civil rights movement (1954-1964) included mass demonstrations in which participants sought equality in public and private life at national, state, and local levels, as well as an end to state and local segregation and discrimination in schools, in the workplace and at the polls.
-The movement culminated in the enactment of two federal Civil Rights acts in 1957 and 1964.
+The modern civil rights movement (1954-1964) included mass demonstrations whose participants sought equality in public and private life at national, state, and local levels, as well as an end to state and local segregation and discrimination, in schools and the workplace, and at the polls.
+The movement culminated in the enactment of two federal civil rights acts in 1957 and 1964.
+Rosa and Raymond Parks Institute for Self Development v.
+Target Corporation